 Are Your Interesting to Others?

-Understand what your potential customers need, and then provide it in creatively interesting ways that’s helpful, funny, engaging and/or informative.
+Understand what your potential customers need, and then provide it in creatively interesting ways that are helpful, funny, engaging and/or informative.
 B2B marketers that use blogs receive 67% more leads than those that do not.
 Create and share your unique perspective, knowledge and insight and curate the rest.
 It is important to position you and your brand as a trusted thought leader in your industry.

 When your fans and followers engage (like, comment, share, retweet), they are sending you signals that they like what you post.
 Then do more of this!
 Too often I talk to sales professionals that do not know their analytics.
 Many apps make it easy for you to digest what is working and what is not.
-You must work smarter and pay attention to these cues, if you want your actions to create results.
+You must work smarter and pay attention to these cues if you want your actions to create results.